legobuff/workshop-pe/exercises/part02-dtr-security-scanning.md

 ![dtr-security01](../images/dtr-security01.png)/

-3. Switch the Option `Enable Scanning` on and leave the Installation Method set to `Online`.
-Click the new Button `Enable Online Syncing` to enable the feautre.
+3. Switch the Option `Enable Scanning` on and leave the Installation Method set to `On-line`.
+Click the new Button `Enable On-line Syncing` to enable the feature.
 Please be aware that the pattern download and installation can take up to a couple of minutes.

 ## Part 2 - Configure a Repository to use security scanning on push

-1. After the pattern download has been succsessful, switch to `Repositories`.
+1. After the pattern download has been successful, switch to `Repositories`.

 2. Create a new Repository by clicking `New repository`

-3. Provide a repository name and unhide the advanced settings.
+3. Provide a repository name and show the advanced settings.
 Select `Scan on push` and click `Create`.

 ![dtr-security02](../images/dtr-security02.png)/